 Why the time is now to go zero and make money.

 If you found this page intriguing you will almost certainly find the book, Zero Carbon Home, helpful.
 It is written in an same easy-to-read style backed by a rigorous scientific approach and detailed financial analysis.
-The book costs $20 and is available by clicking here.
+The book costs $15.99 as an e-book and $24.99 as a paperback and is available by clicking here.